 This is how “The Kingdom of God is at hand” even now!
 Amen

 By the time Paul had wrote to Timothy, he had understood more of why God used him.
 Having been a Pharisee of the most religious sect, taking pleasure in the death of Stephen, and a persecutor of the people of “The Way”.
-Which is a collection of sojourners and pilgrims of the departure from the persecution of the first believers in Jerusalem on earth.
+Which is a collection of sojourners and pilgrims of the persecution of the first believers departing from Jerusalem on earth as having any relevance with God.

 Paul goes on to say 16 However, for this reason I obtained mercy, that in me first Jesus Christ would show all longsuffering, as a pattern (or progression) to all who would believe.
 Presumably us, and all who track him through his pilgrimage from being an enemy of God in whatever capacity they were, to being a Saint.
 Not in human terms of religious piety, but the righteousness of faith that squelches all accusation.
 Why?
 Because we rely on the things that God says about us.
 “For even the angels in Heaven behold the face of the Father in these little ones.”
 Meaning us.